How AWS WAF handles rule and rule group actions in a web ACL - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 • CAPTCHA and Challenge can be non-terminating or terminating actions – When a rule with one of these actions matches a request, AWS WAF checks its token status.
 If the request has a valid token, AWS WAF treats the match similar to a Count match, and then continues processing the rules that follow in the web ACL rule set.
 If the request doesn't have a valid token, AWS WAF terminates the evaluation and sends the client a CAPTCHA puzzle or silent background client session challenge to solve.

 If the rule evaluation doesn't result in any terminating action, then AWS WAF applies the web ACL default action to the request.
-For information, see The web ACL default action.
+For information, see Setting the web ACL default action in AWS WAF.

 In your web ACL, you can override the action settings for rules inside a rule group and you can override the action that's returned by a rule group.
-For information, see Action overrides in rule groups.
+For information, see Overriding rule group actions in AWS WAF.

 Interaction between actions and priority settings